bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/h/HasOutputFunction_25A5PIA$n5iuwbGGAHxZMC/Documentation.md

-Indicate whether the on-site control unit includes output function.
+Indicates whether the on-site control unit includes an output function.